nccadman19/rebellionallstarscheer/README.md

 2. I'd like to menu to align right, cannot get it to move to the right.
 3. Space out the footer items, I've tried spacing this accross the page but to no avail.
 4. In about us, I'd like nicer styling of the coaches section
-5. I'd like the coaches section to read vertically
+5. I'd like the coaches section to read vertically on mobile